tpowellcio/mbrochh.github.com/source/posts/sworcery.md

   impossible.
 I didn't have the motivation to go on with game because I can already guess that I can only make progress when there is a dark moon, which will be in about half a month.
+* My 8th session was about 45 minutes and ended with 92% into the game.
+From the hints given in the game I knew that I had to walk through the dream world again on a full moon but it was not a full moon yet.
+I walked through the dream world anyways and found that singing bear.
+He ran into the big tree where I had to fight against him.
+At the end of the fight I had the option to slay him but I decided to let him go, therefore I got a key to the moon cave where I was able to adjust the moon.
+Unfortunately, running to the dream world again was a bit repetitive now.
+I had to summon more spirits and the concept was all too common now, I didn't even need any mushrooms to guide me.
+But still, after defeating the last end boss, thanks to cool music and story telling I had the feeling as if I had achieved something great.